 GEO 106.
 World Regional Geography.
 4 Credits.

-Examines the human, cultural, and environmental geographic issues that shape the world's regions.
-Includes information on spatial patterns of economic development, natural resource uses, international trade, population and migration, transportation, and cultural landscapes.
-Analyzes each region as part of the larger global community, with a specific emphasis on current issues and trends.
+Examines the human and environmental factors shaping world regions.
+Includes information on spatial patterns of economic development, natural resources, international trade, population and migration, and cultural landscapes.
+Analyzes each region as part of the larger global community, with specific emphasis on current issues and trends.
 Prerequisite: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.
-This course fulfills the following GE requirements: Cultural Literacy, Social Sciences/AAS, Social Sciences/AGS, Social Sciences/AS, Social Sciences/ASOT-B, Social Sciences/AAOT.

 GEO 212.
 Geography of Global Issues.
 4 Credits.